Humanism: From Darwin to current era

 The rise of rationalism and the scientific method was followed in the late 19th century in Britain by the start of many rationalist and ethical associations, such as the National Secular Society, the Ethical Union, and the Rationalist Press Association.
 In the 20th century, humanism was further promoted by the work of philosophers such as A. J. Ayer, Antony Flew, and Bertrand Russell, whose advocacy of atheism in Why I Am Not a Christian further popularized humanist ideas.
 In 1963, the British Humanist Association evolved out of the Ethical Union, and merged with many smaller ethical and rationalist groups.
 Elsewhere in Europe, humanist organizations also flourished.
-In the Netherlands, the Dutch Humanist Alliance gained a wide base of support after World War II and in Norway, the Norwegian Humanist Association gained popular support.
+In the Netherlands, the Dutch Humanist Alliance gained a wide base of support after World War II; in Norway, the Norwegian Humanist Association gained popular support.

 In the US, humanism evolved with the aid of significant figures of the Unitarian Church.
 Humanist magazines began to appear, including The New Humanist, which published the Humanist Manifesto I in 1933.
 The American Ethical Union emerged from newly founded, small, ethicist societies.
 The American Humanist Association (AHA) was established in 1941 and became as popular as some of its European counterparts.
 The AHA spread to all states, and some prominent public figures such as Isaac Asimov, John Dewey, Erich Fromm, Paul Kurtz, Carl Sagan, and Gene Roddenberry became members.
 Humanist organizations from all continents formed the International Humanist and Ethical Union (IHEU), which is now known as Humanists International, and promotes the humanist agenda via the United Nations organizations UNESCO and UNICEF.